SciCrunch/sckan-query-examples/README.md

 ![1691213471866](image/README/1691213471866.png)

-### The Phenotypic Relations in SCKAN
+# The Phenotypic Relations in SCKAN

-To write the SPARQL queries we simply need to know about the following relational predicates used in SCKAN as listed in the tables below.
+To get started with writing SPARQL queries for SCKAN we simply need to know about the phenotypic relations (predicates) supported by [Simple SCKAN](https://github.com/SciCrunch/sparc-curation/blob/master/docs/simple-sckan/readme.md) as listed in the tables below.

-#### Locational Phenotypes in SCKAN
+## Locational Phenotypes in SCKAN

 | Phenotypic Relation               | Description                                                                                                                                           |
 | --------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------- |